Anthonymuro/aisd-jse-on-the-job-2/README.md

 ## Project Description 📄

-Welcome back to your **JavaScript Essentials** "On The Job" project!
+Welcome back to your **JavaScript Essentials** "On the Job" project!
 This week, you’ll build on the concepts from last time by learning how to work with **arrays** to manage and display dynamic data.
 Arrays are crucial for handling lists of items—whether products, tasks, or messages—and this project will help you understand how to manipulate and update these data sets effectively.

 In this project, you will:
   - **Create arrays** that store products and their details.